Meteor Shower Calendar 2026: When’s the Next Meteor Shower?

 • Visible from: everywhere

-The Leonids are most famous for producing spectacular meteor storms: for instance, in 1966, observers in the United States reported seeing 40 to 50 meteors per second, although much more often, we see the usual 10 meteors per hour.
-In 2025, the Leonids will peak three days before the New Moon, so moonlight will present minimal interference.
+The Leonids are most famous for producing spectacular meteor storms: for instance, in 1966, observers in the United States reported seeing 40 to 50 meteors per second, although more often we see the usual 15 meteors per hour.
 The Leonids’ radiant rises around midnight and reaches the highest point in the sky at dawn.
+In 2026, the First Quarter Moon will set around midnight, so the moonlight won’t interfere with observations.

 Geminids’ peak: December 13–14 🌟